grumpyjames/birding-almanac/blog/inaugural-birds-with-friends/inaugural-birds-with-friends.md

 unmistakable sound of Nightingale invades our ears.
 It's somewhere off to our left, but again, invisible...until I take a few side steps right, and suddenly the bird is obvious, sitting in a thin tree at the back of the scrub.
-I quickly summon everyone else to stand where I am so they can see it, and all but one of us manages to actually do so.
+I quickly summon everyone else to stand where I am, so they can see it, and all but one of us manages to actually do so.

-I'm somewhat bemused at this point - in the test run we only picked up Nightingale at the last moment at Northward Hill, and we've found two in under an hour...we're potentially making this birding lark look a bit easy at this point.
-Bemused, we plough on, uncertain as to how to make the rest of the day as good as the beginning has been.
+I'm somewhat tickled at this point - in the test run we only picked up Nightingale at the last moment at Northward Hill, and we've found two in under an hour... we're at risk of making this birding lark look a little easy at this point.
+Bemused, we plough on, uncertain as to how to make the rest of the day as good as the start.

 <figure class="figure">
     <img